-In Pennsylvania, the decision of the Third Circuit in Boyertown rejected cisgender plaintiffs’ claims of a violation of their constitutional right to bodily privacy and hostile environment sex discrimination by virtue of the district’s allowing transgender students to use the facilities aligned with their gender identity.
-This decision is broad enough to capture most issues typically raised by cisgender students.
+In Pennsylvania, the decision of the Third Circuit in Boyertown (discussed above) rejected cisgender plaintiffs’ claims of a violation of their constitutional right to bodily privacy and hostile environment sex discrimination by virtue of the district’s allowing transgender students to use the facilities aligned with their gender identity.
+This decision is broad enough to address most issues typically raised by cisgender students.

 Feb.
 22, 2017 Guidance from U.S. Departments of Justice and Education